tytydraco/yessleep/out/Actually_I_dont_need_to_make_new_friends_Im_fine.md

 'Y-you painted it?'
 I said stunned, the work was exceptional, surely she was joking.
 It was clearly a print of one of the European 'masters'. *Great*... another bullshitter, I thought.

-'No word of I lie, that is my painting.' she said still deadpan.
+'No word of a lie, that is my painting.' she said still deadpan.
 I could swear her focus was intensified as she was cutting.
 The chop sound echoing rhythmically.

 "You must but joking.
 That has to be a print.
 You paint?
 No one who paints like that would be working as a chef!
 Come on, it looks like it was painted a hundred years ago...'
 I was saying the words but really, I almost didn't believe it myself, because I got no sense she was lying at all.